 These are mounted on crawler tracks so that they can move along with the placing of the concrete at 0.75 and a 1 m3 size mixer is used.

 These concrete mixer are a popular truck-mounted device or machine used to transport concrete over long distances.

 Mixing of concrete into a truck-connected mixers, which rotates at 2–6 revolutions per minute, the capability of the transit mixers is 4 m3 to 7 m3.

 In some of the transit mixers, concrete is batched at central batching plant and blended in a truck mixer either in transit or instant before discharging.

 Sometimes concrete pumps are also mounted on trucks carrying transit mixers that pump concrete from the transit mixers.

-Concrete mixer are in various sizes and range from large cement trucks with a rotating drum to small mixers used for small domestic projects or craft projects.
+Concrete mixer is available in various sizes ranging from large cement trucks with a rotating drum to small mixers used for small domestic projects or craft projects.